-- Blood Alcohol Content (BAC) is 0.08 or above.
+- The driver/boater’s Blood Alcohol Content (BAC) is 0.08 or above

-- The driver/boater is under the influence of both drugs and alcohol.
+- The driver/boater is under the influence of both drugs and alcohol

-Minors can be also be arrested for either offense if they have a BAC as low as 0.02 [Section 18.2-266.1].
+Minors can be also be arrested for either offense if they have a BAC of 0.02 or above in accordance with §18.2-266.1.

 DUI Arrests in Manassas

 Once convicted, a DUI may cause insurance rates to rise sharply.
-If this is a second (or subsequent) offense, the carrier could cancel an auto insurance policy.
+If this is a second or subsequent offense, the carrier could cancel an auto insurance policy.
 Those convicted of a DUI may be ordered to have an ignition interlock device installed in their vehicle, even if this is the first offense.
 The minimum amount of time that this device must remain on their vehicle is 6 months.

-From the Traffic Stop to Being Charged with DUI
+From the Traffic Stop to DUI Charge

 - The test was improperly administered